slavenf/sfl-library/README.md

 For example, if you need `sfl::small_vector` container then copy only `small_vector.hpp` into your project directory.

+# Exceptions

+This library by default uses `try`, `catch` and `throw` statements for error handling.

+If macro `SFL_NO_EXCEPTIONS` is defined then library avoids using `try`, `catch` and `throw` statements, and in case of error library calls `std::abort`.

+The library does not automatically detect whether the compiler is invoked with appropriate flag, like `-fno-exceptions` in GCC and Clang.

 # Detailed documentation

 The detailed documentation is located in `doc` directory.